roscale/glissando/README.md

 When you slide from widget A to widget B, widget A will receive a pointer cancel event, while widget B will receive a pointer down event.

+The property
+`PointerEvent.isGlissandoEvent` is available for determining if an event was synthesized by this package.

 When you lift the pointer, the widget that last got the down event will get the pointer up event.